Compiling or Testing Code with an Interactive Job

 submitting jobs interactively that are not covered here.)

-with all necessary code and compiling sources/libraries that you'll need
+good idea to create one with all necessary code and compiling sources/libraries

 directory separately for "transfer_input_files" in the submit file.